Table of contents

 One thing we both have in common is that we wear Birkenstock sandals when we travel.
 Birkenstocks are strong enough to be a walking shoe for the day, and easily kicked on and put back on when we’re at the beach.
 We didn’t even bring flip flops on this trip and we were satisfied with how fast the Birkenstocks dried after putting wet feet in them.

-Becca uses this guide to women’s travel shoes when deciding how to optimize footwear for a trip.
+Becca uses this women’s travel shoes guide when deciding how to optimize footwear for a trip.

 Packing cubes for backpack organization

 For this trip, Dan used the packing cubes by Peak Design, which he swears by!
-This machine-washable and expandable packing cube is his main packing cube for his Peak Design 45L backpack for travel photographers.
+This machine-washable and expandable packing cube is his main packing cube for his Peak Design 45L backpack, one of the best backpacks for travel photographers.

 Travel-sized aloe for sunburn